 When this is allowed to happen, TQM kills the Marketing Concept, almost assuredly making it more difficult for such businesses to succeed.

-In my article, When Customers Collide, was just approved for publication in the Ivey Business Journal.
-In the article I take a serious looks at this important and neglected issue of internal and external customers through a critical lens.
+My article, When Customers Collide, was just approved for publication in the Ivey Business Journal.
+In the article I take a serious look at this important and neglected issue of internal and external customers through a critical lens.

 The Ivey Business Journal is a publication of Ivey Business School, Western University, located in London, Ontario, and is the leading business journal in Canada, with a mandate of “delivering practitioner versions of academic articles, productivity-enhancing management advice or transformative ideas with practical applications based on significant C-suite experience or original research.”